deeputech/deeputech.github.io/_posts/2019-11-14-functional-programming-in-rust.md

 These may not look that elegant especially to seasoned Rust programmers.
 Fortunately, most of the functional APIs, like the iterators, provided by Rust do lazy evaluations and there are libraries like [rust-lazy](https://github.com/reem/rust-lazy) and [Thunk](https://docs.rs/thunk/0.3.0/thunk/) which can be used to make functions lazy.
 Also, Rust provides some advanced types with which lazy evaluations can be implemented.

-Doing Lazy evaluations in Rust might not be worth the code complexity some of the times, but if the functions in question are heavy in terms of processing then it is absolutely worth it to lazy evaluate them.
+Doing Lazy evaluations in Rust might not be worth the code complexity some of the times, but if the functions in question are heavy in terms of processing then it is worth it to lazy evaluate them.

 ### Type system